lgmorand/training-aks-lab2/_entries/05 storage.md

 {% endcollapsible %}

 Now it's time to create a PVC.
-Make it using a storage class related to AzureFile, which allow to read and write and request 1Go of storage.
+Make it using a storage class related to a managed disk, which allow to read and write and request 1Go of storage.
 Don't hesitate to take a look at [the documentation](https://learn.microsoft.com/en-us/azure/aks/concepts-storage).

 {% collapsible %}